Spy Shop Santa Fe, New Mexico

 What Vehicle Management Will Mean To Santa Fe

-With Santa Fe making preparations to move forward with a GPS monitoring plan, anytime a person sees a Santa Fe vehicle featuring a state seal it is more than likely satellite technology will be accurately tracking the every movement of that vehicle.
+With Santa Fe making preparations to move forward with a GPS monitoring plan, anytime a person sees a Santa Fe vehicle featuring a state seal it is more than likely satellite technology will be accurately tracking every movement of that vehicle.
 Each GPS vehicle tracker is estimated to cost approximately $30 per device with associated monthly data obligations.
-The vehicle trackers are roughly the size of a smart phone and will be instrumental in improving routes while cutting an estimated 20% in fuel costs from safe driving practices alone.
+The vehicle trackers are roughly the size of a smartphone and will be instrumental in improving routes while cutting an estimated 20% in fuel costs from safe driving practices alone.

 When asked about her opinion on the new GPS fleet tracking program in Santa Fe, a woman working for the Department of Economic Development explained she has zero issues with a tracker device monitoring her driving activity because at the end of the day she feels a company car is a privilege almost no businesses even extend to staff.
-The view from government officials was one that focused more on safety and fiscal responsibility, as a cabinet secretary who is also an advocate of the fleet tracking program explained that the tracker devices will monitor where all city vehicles are located, driving time, driver speed, route selection and more.
+The view from government officials was one that focused more on safety and fiscal responsibility, as a cabinet secretary who is also an advocate of the fleet tracking program explained that the tracker devices will monitor where all city vehicles are located, driving time, driver speed, route selection, and more.
 He also went on to state the fleet tracking program would most importantly provide tax dollar savings.
 This is because the GPS monitoring systems would enhance employee productivity through route management among other avenues of cost-savings.
-However, the government official was also quick to point out that any state worker who might feel uncomfortable with new technological innovations aimed at enhancing productivity should get used to the technology because it is the wave of the future, taxpayers are all for the plan and at the end of the day the vehicles are not personal automobiles but rather state taxpayer vehicles.
-Therefore, the taxpayer has every right to know where their automobiles are going and what they are being used for on a daily basis.
+However, the government official was also quick to point out that any state worker who might feel uncomfortable with new technological innovations aimed at enhancing productivity should get used to the technology because it is the wave of the future, taxpayers are all for the plan and at the end of the day, the vehicles are not personal automobiles but rather state taxpayer vehicles.
+Therefore, taxpayer has every right to know where their automobiles are going and what they are being used for on a daily basis.